rancher/dashboard/docs/developer/testing.md

 ## E2E Tests

-This repo is configured for end-to-end testing with [Cypress](https://docs.cypress.io/api/table-of-contents).
+This repo is configured for end-to-end testing with [Cypress](https://docs.cypress.io/api/table-of-contents) and require a blank state of Rancher.

 ### Initial Setup